Kibalchish47/Monte-Carlo-Integration/README.md

 ## Monte Carlo Integration using Python (Jupyter Notebook)
-This mini-project aims to explain and perform Monte Carlo Integration on several non-trivial functions
+This mini-project aims to explain and perform Monte Carlo Integration on several non-trivial functions using Python (a Jupyter notebook).